-Peter: One of the inventors of the technology and co-founder of the company, Lenny Waters, is a boxer and was frustrated that traditional blister products didn’t prevent blisters on his feet.
+Can you tell us about the inspiration behind PelliTec Blister Pads and how the idea was conceived?Peter: One of the inventors of the technology and co-founder of the company, Lenny Waters, is a boxer and was frustrated that traditional blister products didn’t prevent blisters on his feet.
 He sat down with a friend, Karl Ormond, and together, they came up with the idea of a cushioning pad which contained gel and stuck to the inside of footwear not the skin.
 Both Karl and Lenny are from the construction industry originally, and are the inventors and co-directors of the business.

-Peter: The gel/Mylar plastic sandwich contained in the pad moves with the foot to reduce the friction RR: absorbs shear> which can contribute to blister formation.
+How does the pad material technology work to prevent blisters?Peter: The gel/Mylar plastic sandwich contained in the pad moves with the foot to reduce the friction RR: absorbs shear> which can contribute to blister formation.

-Peter: We started with a basic “gel sandwich” design and developed it through user tests.
+How did you decide on the six-component design of the pads?Peter: We started with a basic “gel sandwich” design and developed it through user tests.
 The key decisions were on: